 When planning your course schedule for the term, consider your final exam schedule.
 The law school regulations do not allow for rescheduling of exams unless you have two or more exams scheduled for the same day.
 Having one final exam each day for several consecutive days does not constitute a hardship or valid reason for rescheduling.
 The exam schedule is available prior to course registration so students may plan their exam schedules accordingly.
 If you do not want to test for consecutive days, you should not select a combination of courses which would result in an exam schedule with consecutive days.

 Dropping and Adding Courses

 During the open registration window (see "Important Dates to Remember on this page"), you can add and drop classes, and/or place yourself on a wait list for any overenrolled classes.
 After that time, in order to drop a class you will need professor permission, and to add a class you will need permission from the professor and the Registrar’s office.
 Adds after the first two weeks are rare.
 Students may not drop a course if it takes them below 10 units.

 How many units do I need to have "full-time status"?

-SISWeb does not check to see if you have completed prerequisites for a particular course; this is your responsibility.
+It is your responsibility to check to see if you have completed the prerequisites for a particular course; Schedule Builder does not check for you.
 Faculty members have the right to ask students to leave a class if they have not completed the appropriate prerequisite.
 You should refer to the Course Description to determine course prerequisites.

 Students cannot enroll for first-year deferred courses.
 If you have deferred a first-year class, you will need to email the Registrar's Office with the course information for the course which you would like to be enrolled in.
 As long as you have enough units available in your schedule, and no other course/time conflicts, the Registrar's Office will enroll you for the course.